atulapra/Emotion-detection/README.md

   * `model_1_atul.tflearn.meta` (file)
   * `haarcascade_frontalface_default.xml` (file)

-### Keras
+### Tensorflow

-* Download the FER-2013 dataset from [here](https://anonfile.com/bdj3tfoeba/data_zip) and unzip it inside the Keras folder.
+* Download the FER-2013 dataset from [here](https://anonfile.com/bdj3tfoeba/data_zip) and unzip it inside the `Tensorflow` folder.
 This will create the folder `data`.

-* If you want to train this model or train after making changes to the model, use `python kerasmodel.py --mode train`.
+* If you want to train this model or train after making changes to the model, use `python emotions.py --mode train`.

-* If you want to view the predictions without training again, you can download my pre-trained model `(model.h5)` from [here](https://drive.google.com/file/d/1FUn0XNOzf-nQV7QjbBPA6-8GLoHNNgv-/view?usp=sharing) and then run `python kerasmodel.py --mode display`.
+* If you want to view the predictions without training again, you can download my pre-trained model `(model.h5)` from [here](https://drive.google.com/file/d/1FUn0XNOzf-nQV7QjbBPA6-8GLoHNNgv-/view?usp=sharing) and then run `python emotions.py --mode display`.

 * The folder structure is of the form:
   Keras:
   * data (folder)
-  * `kerasmodel.py` (file)
+  * `emotions.py` (file)
   * `haarcascade_frontalface_default.xml` (file)
   * `model.h5` (file)